-France and India are united by a longstanding and unparalleled partnership for peaceful uses of outer space.
+A longstanding and unparalleled partnership unites France and India for peaceful uses of outer space.
 Space cooperation and collaboration have profoundly marked the relationship between the two countries, which have emerged as major space nations.
 The first cooperation agreement was signed in 1977.
 A strategic partnership in space, among others, was agreed on in 1998.

-In 2008, an Indo-French MoU was signed for the use of outer space for peaceful purposes in order to set up joint research programmes, instruments and satellites.
-It expanded and explained the areas of cooperation, emphasizing, in particular, the study of climate change using space-based earth observation facilities, or the development of commercial telecommunications satellites.
-This agreement allowed for the development of the Megha-Tropiques satellite launched on 12 October 2011, and the SARAL satellite, launched on 25 February 2013.
+In 2008, an Indo-French MoU was signed to use outer space for peaceful purposes to set up joint research programmes, instruments and satellites.
+It expanded and explained the areas of cooperation, emphasizing, in particular, the study of climate change using space-based earth observation facilities or the development of commercial telecommunications satellites.
+This agreement allowed for the development of the Megha-Tropiques satellite launched on 12 October 2011 and the SARAL satellite, launched on 25 February 2013.

 The CEA is a key player in research, development and innovation in various areas (around 20,000 technicians, engineers, researchers and staff, 704 priority patents filed in 2018, 5,045 publications in peer-reviewed magazines, more than 700 industrial partners…).
 The CEA’s area of expertise does encompass low carbon energies (nuclear and renewable energies), technological research for industry, fundamental research in the physical sciences and life sciences (medical applications…).

 The representative of the CEA in India is Thomas Mieusset, head of the nuclear section of the French embassy in Delhi.
-The nuclear section of the French Embassy in India contributes to the negotiation and follow-up of several nuclear cooperation instruments (inter-governmental and inter-agency agreements) and promotes interaction between Indian and French players in the following areas :
+The nuclear section of the French Embassy in India contributes to the negotiation and follow-up of several nuclear cooperation instruments (inter-governmental and inter-agency agreements).
+It promotes interaction between Indian and French players in the following areas:

 - Civil Nuclear: The CEA and the DAE (Department of Atomic Energy) are cooperating on several topics (safety of pressurized water reactors, the safety of fast neutron reactors) with prominent Indian research centres (BARC, IGCAR, etc.).

-- Nuclear Fusion: India is a member of the ITER consortium and contributes in particular to the assembly of the cryostat.
+- Nuclear Fusion: India is a member of the ITER consortium and contributes in particular to the cryostat assembly.
 The CEA’s Fundamental Research Directorate and the Institute for Plasma Research (IPR) have a collaboration since

 - Solar Energy: The National Institute of Solar Energy (INES) signed a memorandum of understanding with NISE (National Institute of Solar Energy, part of India’s Ministry of New and Renewable Energy) in March 2018 on solar photovoltaics and storage technologies.
-Within this framework, a cooperation project on the development and manufacture of high-efficiency solar modules and cells is being prepared, benefiting from AFD financing.
+Within this framework, a cooperation project on developing and manufacturing high-efficiency solar modules and cells is being prepared, benefiting from AFD financing.

-In India, eight permanent researchers are posted in India, as well as 4 long-term missions in 2020.
-Moreover, IRD has conducted about 35 missions to India in 2019 and supported 20 missions of Indian researchers to France over the period 2015-2020.
+In India, eight permanent researchers are posted India and 4 long-term missions in 2020.
+Moreover, IRD has conducted about 35 missions to India in 2019 and supported 20 missions of Indian researchers to France over the period 2015-2a020.
 Seven Indian PhD students are currently funded and supervised by IRD.

 IRD has 3 international research networks (GDRI) in India :

 - SCAHYLAB It is about the study of the water cycle from information from Earth observation satellites.
-The goal of this GDRI is to give these teams the opportunity to build their own network for South-South collaboration.
-More details: https://lab.ird.fr/Sirecherche/collaboration/232/show
+The goal of this GDRI is to allow these teams to build their own network for South-South collaboration.

 - PASTORAL INDIA with Ambedkar University Delhi, Ashoka Trust for Research in Ecology and the Environment (ATREE), Indian School of Business (ISB) and Azim Premji University.
-It studies the evolution of contemporary Indian pastoralism and the dynamics of biodiversity-related to domestic animals. https://lab.ird.fr/collaboration/231/show
+It studies the evolution of contemporary Indian pastoralism and the dynamics of biodiversity related to domestic animals.

 In addition, IRD has more than 12 joint research laboratories in various fields such as agriculture, water, oceans, archaeology, and social sciences.